sikaeducation/curriculum/courses/201/standards/build-websites/topics/css-grid/README.md

 }
 ```

-`fr` is a grid-only CSS unit that indicates that something should take up the remaining space.
+`fr` is a CSS unit that's used in grids indicates that something should take up the remaining space.
 It can also be used to make rows the same size, or multiples of the same size:

 ```css
 ul {